KySnek/KySnek/README.md

-- 👋 Hi, I’m @KySnek
+- 👋 Hi, I’m Connor Scott
-- 👀 I’m interested in data analysis with pyhon
+- 👀 I’m a Data Scientist
-- 🌱 I’m currently learning data analysis with Bloom Tech
 - 📚 I write a substack newsletter, chi2snake@substack.com
-- 💞️ I’m looking to collaborate on projects for predictive analytics
+- 💞️ I’m looking to collaborate on projects for predictive analytics, genertive AI, and experimental research
 - 📫 How to reach me send me an email at kysnek@proton.me